-Viewpoint: Cycling keeps you close to the ground, all the better to see the landscape, the people, the agriculture and small towns: the human scale of a place.
-We love being closer to nature, smelling the earth and trees, or coasting into a village on a back street.
+Viewpoint: Cycling keeps you close to the ground, all the better to see the landscape, the people, the agriculture and small towns–the human scale of a place.
+We love being closer to nature, smelling the earth and olive groves, or coasting into a village on a back street.
 From a car we would miss seeing the river below the bridge, or the kids playing in the alley, or the picnic set up in a back yard.
 These are highlights for the cyclist.

 Pace: The wonderful thing about bicycling is that there’s no timetable to follow.
 Without a strict schedule, the ride itself, ‘getting there,’ is the point and the accomplishment of the day.
-Whether you go with a group or self-guided, the pace is perfect for spontaneous stops for snacks or views or conversations with locals.
-We love the observation (author unknown) that looking out a train window is like watching a movie; biking is like being in the movie.
+Whether you go with a guided cycling tour with a group or venture out self-guided, the pace is perfect for spontaneous stops for snacks or views or conversations with locals.
+We love the observation (author unknown) that “Looking out a train window is like watching a movie; biking is like being in the movie.”

 Fitness: It feels good to move!
-Biking is manageable at nearly ever fitness level.
+Biking tours in Europe are manageable at nearly ever fitness level.
 You don’t have to be a jock to be able to pedal along.
 Our first Europe bike tour was just four months after my meniscus surgery on both knees.
 No problem.
 In fact, the riding was a welcome way for me to stay active without stress.

 Food: We love to eat, and food tastes better when you are physically active.
 Of course, being in the culinary cradle of Europe makes for tasty meals, too.

-Service and support: No matter what level of touring you choose, a good bike tour company will be sure you are well taken care of.
+Service and support: No matter what level of touring you choose, a good bike tour company will be sure your cycling holidays are as easily as possible.
 As independent travelers, we love knowing that while we’re riding the logistics are covered.
-Hotels or guest houses are booked.
+You can usually choose your lodging, from four-star hotels to quaint guest houses.
+The tour sees that you're booked into your preference (although be warned, all small towns don't necessarily have a luxury hotel.)
 Many meals are included, and we’re armed with a ton of recommendations for sightseeing and restaurants.
 The routes are carefully selected.
 Plus…our favorite perk?
 Luggage is carried onto the next stop, so we are light on our bikes.

-Special interests: Now that we’re booking our next Italy bike tour, we realize how easy it is to select a European bike tour that matches our travel style.
-Think about what you want to see and do when you are off your bike: historic stops? traversing national parks? beach time? visiting a small family farm or vineyard?
+Special interests: Now that we’re booking our next Italy bike tour, we realize how easy it is to select a bike tour in Europe that matches our travel style.
+Think about what you want to see and do when you are off your bike: historic stops? traversing national parks? beach time? visiting olive groves or vineyards?
+Four star hotels?
 We chose the Matera to Lecce itinerary because we’ve never traveled to the Puglia region of Italy and because we’re interested in its many historic sites including two UNESCO World Heritage Sites, the Trulli of Alberobello and the Sassi and Rupestrian Churches of Matera.
-Check out our overview of all of Italy’s World Heritage Sites here.
+Check out our overview of all of Italy's World Heritage Sites here.

 The overall travel experience: Think of a bike tour as an antidote to the hectic schedule of tourist groups bussing around to visit umpteen highlights in a day.
 Impressions of those quick visits often blur together.
 On a bike, the moments are more personal and memorable.
 We’ve spent many months each in Rome and Florence, for example, and toured many other Italian cities.
 But our bike tour in Puglia will be entirely new territory for us, and all the sweeter as we participate fully in the itinerary.